125 Park Road: Design

-The building is widely known for its corrugated aluminium cladding, radiused corners and sloping glazed roof.
+The building is widely known for its corrugated aluminium cladding, round corners and sloping glazed roof.
 The exterior belies the light and spacious interiors of the flats.
 Living space is maximised by concentrating bathrooms, lifts and stairs in a central structural core.
 Natural light is maximised by placing the freestanding perimeter columns behind continuous window glazing.
 Curved corners add the sensation of panoramic views over London.
 Most internal walls are non-loadbearing which allows flats to be combined as larger units.
 This shows the benefits of designing residential accommodation on the same principles as commercial offices where habitable space is freed by concentrating services in a central core.

-Recognition & reputation
+Recognition and reputation

 In 1973, the flats were highly commended in the Housing Design Awards sponsored by the Secretary of State for the Environment.

 Increasingly, features about the building and individual flats started to appear in Sunday colour supplements and architectural magazines such as Building Design and Architectural Design.
 One of the penthouses was used as a film location, other flats were used for magazine and advertisement shoots.
 The inclusion of 125 Park Road in guides to modern British and London architecture, in Elain Harwood's England: A Guide to Post-war Listed Buildings and in Colin Amery's monograph on the early work of Nicholas Grimshaw helped to make the block a destination for visiting architects and students.
 It is now widely recognised as the first residential block designed on the office block principle of maximising habitable space around an easily accessible central service core.